 Second is called a PREVENTER which works by reducing the inflammation in your airways.
 You preventer is a corticosteroid and is perfectly safe to use in the correct dose.
 It is not a steroid like the kind some athletes use to build their muscles.
 It is essential that this medicine is taken as prescribed, usually twice a day, every day.
 If you stop taking it, your symptoms will return.
 It may take 3-4 weeks from starting this medicine before you feel the benefit.
 This medicine helps you control asthma not asthma controlling you.

 There are also inhalers that are a combination of a preventer and long acting reliever, these are usually taken twice a day although some brands are taken once a day, therefore it is very important to take your medication as prescribed by your doctor.

 No doubt you’ve heard that smoking is bad for everyone.
 If you have asthma, starting to smoke is one of the worst things you could do.
 Not only is smoking a trigger for asthma, but it can cause breathlessness and people who have asthma may be already breathless.
 Sure, plenty of people still smoke, but think about your lungs – they have to last you a long time!
 So if you don’t smoke – that’s cool!
 If you do, ask your doctor/practice nurse to help you stop today.

-For more specific information about asthma ask your practice nurse or phone your local asthma society.
+For specific information about your own asthma, ask your practice nurse or phone your local asthma society.